alfonsoegio/BCSLA/README.md

-At first sight, may seem a bit drastic to hold customer's cryptos in case monitoring metrics differ but it should be added to the model in order to ensure customer does not try to fake and lower metric records in order to commit fraud against the operator.
+At first sight, may seem a bit drastic to hold customer's cryptos in case monitoring metrics differ but it should be added to the model in order to ensure customer does not try to fake and lower metric to commit fraud against the operator.

 Full code of the smart contract here.